microcai/gentoo-zh/README.md

 	*)	Every ebuild change should not produce compile error before commit

-	*)	Every ebuild should be tested in every ARCH that it KEYWORDS for. if not, don't clain that you support that keyword.
+	*)	Every ebuild should be tested in every ARCH that it KEYWORDS for. if not, don't claim that you support that keyword.